Waterbeach to Cambridge: background

 • 20,000 new jobs in North East Cambridge and

-• more employment space at the Cambridge Research Park off the A10.
+• more jobs at the Cambridge Research Park off the A10.

-This will add more pressure on the existing network.
+These will increase pressure on the transport network.

 Published 15 May 2024